List of Garfield characters: Dr. Liz Wilson

+A veterinarian, Liz is Jon Arbuckle's love interest.
+Jon has attempted to ask her out on dates numerous times over the years, but rarely succeeded.
+When she did accept, the outings normally became disastrous (commonly because of Garfield coming on the date or Jon doing something embarrassing).
+Eventually in 2006 whilst on a date with an amnesiac Ellen, he discovers that Liz is at the same restaurant dating someone else.
+After an awkward encounter with each other, Liz finally admitted that she had feelings for Jon.
+The two have been portrayed as a couple since, though Jon's trademark geekiness continues to both amuse and embarrass Liz.

-On Garfield and Friends, Liz was voiced by Julie Payne, occasionally appearing in the first two seasons and once in the fourth season.
+On Garfield and Friends, Dr. Liz Wilson was voiced by Julie K Payne, occasionally appearing in the first two seasons and once in the fourth season.
 In the live-action/animated movies, she is played by Jennifer Love Hewitt.
 Her first, albeit brief, television appearance was on the second TV special, Garfield on the Town.

 In The Garfield Show, she is once again voiced by Julie Payne.
+In The Garfield Movie, she is voiced by Dev Joshi.